About the LDA

 The LDA’s extensive resource list also includes free materials (postage charge as of 2014) such as newly updated LymeR Primer, Tickmark, and Tick Card; National Case Map, Case Number graphs, Personal & Property Prevention Posters, Symptoms Lists and at cost materials including conference DVDs, and books.
 The site also houses an extensive collection of tick and rash pictures and tick-borne microbes.
 Finding doctors who are experienced in treating tick-borne diseases is difficult, thus LDA created an automatic doctor referral system to help people nation wide.

 LDA has educated through public, school, corporate and government seminars.
 It has developed billboards including an electronic one on Times Square in 2012 featuring the spread of chronic Lyme.
 Annually, LDA awards education grants to many other Lyme groups, universities and other organizations to further their mission against tick-borne diseases.
-233 education grants have been awarded to date, including 95 educational conference scholarships to the LDA/Columbia continuing medical education conferences.
+145 education grants have been awarded to date.
+95 educational conference scholarships to the LDA/Columbia continuing medical education conferences were awarded.

 LDA reps have been asked to testify in many states, and been invited to be a part of press conferences with congressmen, governors and other officials.
 LDA had led the charge on the introduction and passage of many pieces legislation at the federal and state levels, including the 2014 Lyme bill that passed the House, and has been successful in meeting with officials at all levels of government.
 The LDA President testified before the US House of Representatives Foreign Affairs Global Health & Human Rights Subcommittee Lyme hearing in 2012 and before the US House of Representatives Energy & Commerce Health Subcommittee in 2013.
 LDA has been twice invited to meet with the Vector-Borne Division of the CDC in Ft.
 Collins, CO, to discuss the spread of tick-borne diseases and other issues.
 LDA led the team to negotiate the Lyme language which passed in the the 21st Century Cures Act in 2016 which creates a federal Tick-Borne Diseases Working Group which has a patient voice at the table.
 The LDA President was appointed a ~3 year term on the Congressionally Directed Medical Research Program panel to oversee disbursements of funds for Lyme disease research.
 Most recently, the LDA President was appointed as a committee member to the Federal Health and Human Services (HHS) Tick-borne Disease Working Group which presented it’s first report to Congress in November of 2018.